yogeshpatil9511/Yogeshpatil9511/README.md

 - 💡 **Programming and Problem Solving**
    - Writing clean, efficient code in **C++**, with a focus on algorithms and data structures.
-   - Solving competitive programming challenges and contributing to open-source projects.

 - 📈 **Project Development**
    - Building tools for backtesting trading strategies using Python.